1414C/jiffy/README.md

                 'type' is a mandatory field in an "entity" 'property' block.

                 "dbtype": "varchar(100)",
-                Field 'dbtype' can be used to specify a native db-field-type for the current 'property'.
+                Field 'dbtype' can be used to specify a native db-field-type for the property.
 This is an optional field, and the cast to the DB-type is handled in the ORM layer.

                 "format": "",
                 Field 'format' is not currently used, but is intended to deal with field conversion from